paulstothard/ncbi_search/README.md

   -q [STRING]     : Entrez query text (Required).
   -o [FILE]       : output file to create (Required).
 If the -s option is used,
                     this is the output directory to create.
-  -d [STRING]     : name of the NCBI database to search, such as 'nucleotide',
+  -d [STRING]     : name of the NCBI database to search, such as 'nuccore',
                     'protein', or 'gene' (Required).
   -r [STRING]     : the type of information to download.
 For sequences, 'fasta'
                     is typically specified.
 The accepted formats depend on the